 Apttus Order Management allows a user to perform the following tasks:

 - Managing order lifecycle and status

-- Creating partial orders from customer price agreement (Quote/Contract)
+- Creating partial orders from a customer price agreement (Quote/Agreement)

 - Managing in-flight order changes and cancellation